Please carefully follow the guidelines below.

 All acronyms and abbreviations used in the manuscript should be defined at first use, both in the abstract and the main text.
 The abbreviation should be provided in parenthesis following the definition.

 When a drug, product, hardware, or software mentioned within the main text product information, including the name of the product, producer of the product, city of the company and the country of the company should be provided in parenthesis in the following format: “Discovery St PET/CT scanner (General Electric, Milwaukee, WI, USA)”

 All references, tables and figures should be referred to within the main text and they should be numbered consecutively in the order they are referred to within the main text.

 Limitations, drawbacks and shortcomings of original articles should be mentioned in the “Discussion” section before the conclusion paragraph.

 While citing publications, preference should be given to the latest, most up to date publications.
-If an ahead of print publication is being cited the DOI number should be provided.
 Authors are responsible for the accuracy of references.
 Journal titles should be abbreviated in accordance with the journal abbreviations in Index Medicus/ Medline/PubMed (for journal abbreviations consult the List of Journals indexed for MEDLINE, published annually by NLM).
 When there are 6 or fewer authors, all authors should be listed.
 If there are 7 or more authors the first 3 authors should be listed followed by “et al”.
 In the main text of the manuscript, references should be cited using Arabic numbers in parentheses.
 The reference styles for different types of publications are presented in the following examples:

 Book Section: Sherry S. Detection of thrombi.
 In: Strauss HE, Pitt B, James AE, editors.
 Cardiovascular Medicine.
 St Louis: Mosby; 1974.p.273-285.